As Adopted: February 24, 2003

 OFFICERS

 SECTION 1.
-Officers of the Committee shall be a chairman, vice chairman, secretary, treasurer, and general counsel, all of whom shall be qualified Republican electors residing in Perry County .
-The chairman and vice chairman shall be of opposite sexes.
+Officers of the Committee shall be a chairman, vice chairman, secretary, treasurer, and general counsel, all of whom shall be qualified Republican electors residing in Perry County.
 Each officer of the Committee who is not an elected member of the Committee shall have a vote in all matters coming before the Committee.

 SECTION 2.
-Officers shall be elected at the organization meeting as provided for in Article IV, Section 1.
+Officers shall be elected at an organization meeting as provided for in Article V, Section 1 of these bylaws.
 Nominations for officers shall be made from the floor and shall require at least one second.
 Balloting for officers shall be by secret ballot when the office is contested.
+To be elected, an officer candidate must receive a majority of votes cast.

 SECTION 3.
-None of the aforementioned officers need to be a member of the Committee at the date of his/her election or appointment.
+An officer does not need to be a member of the Committee at the date of his/her election or appointment.

 ARTICLE IV